-cWB is an excess power algorithm to identify short-duration gravitational wave-like signals.
-It uses a wavelet transformation to identify time-frequency pixels which can be grouped in a single cluster if they satisfy neighboring conditions.
+cWB is an excess power algorithm to identify short-duration gravitational wave signals.
+It uses a wavelet transformation to identify time-frequency pixels that can be grouped in a single cluster if they satisfy neighboring conditions.
 A tuned version for compact-binary coalescences chooses the time-frequency pixels if they mainly follow a pattern that increases in frequency.
 A maximum-likelihood-statistics calculated over the cluster is used to identify the proper parameter of the event, in particular the probability of the source direction and the coherent network signal-to-noise ratio.
-The last one is used to assign detection significance to the found events.
+The largest likelihood value is used to assign detection significance to the found events.

 oLIB uses the Q transform to decompose GW strain data into several time-frequency planes of constant quality factors Q, where $Q \sim \tau f_0$ .
 The pipeline flags data segments containing excess power and searches for clusters of these segments with identical $f_0$ and Q spaced within 100 ms of each other.
-Coincidences among the detector network of clusters with a time-of-flight window up to 10 ms are then analyzed with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.
+Coincidences among the detector network of clusters within a 10 ms light travel time window are then analyzed with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.